Impact of the COVID-19 pandemic on the food industry

 The COVID-19 pandemic affects the global food industry as governments close down restaurants and bars to slow the spread of the virus.
 Across the world, restaurants' daily traffic dropped precipitously compared to the same period in 2019.
 Closures of restaurants caused a ripple effect among related industries such as food production, liquor, wine, and beer production, food and beverage shipping, fishing, and farming.

 The issues were particularly disruptive in industrialized areas where large proportions of entire categories of food are typically imported using just-in-time logistics.

+The pandemic also accelerated existing trends within the restaurant sector, particularly the adoption of technology for enhanced customer experiences.
+Mobile apps for ordering and reservations, QR code-based menus, and data analytics for personalized marketing gained prominence.

 In June 2020, the United Nations warned that the world was facing the worst food crisis in half a century due to the recession caused by the pandemic.

 Global impact

 Global food security expert Peter Alexander of the University of Edinburgh said that the free-market, just-in-time logistical systems common in industrialized areas are very good at dealing with disruptions in one place or sudden shortages of one commodity but are more vulnerable to systemic shock because there is no slack in the system and no supply reserves to fall back on.

 In many places there was panic buying with resulting shortages.
 There were some supply chain disruptions for some products; for instance, many hand pumps for hand sanitizer bottles are imported into the US from China and were in shorter supply.
 For most food products in the US normal resupply happened, but panic buying causing empty shelves contributed to consumers' impulse to stock up and hoard.
 A US food retail trade group advised retailers to accelerate ordering and consider rationing to prevent empty shelves.
 Food retailers were "among the most affected by the coronavirus, but one of the few businesses that might actually benefit," at least in the short term according to the television channel Cheddar.
 Some areas saw price gouging.

 Food traffic to restaurants and cafes declined by 75% in Latin America, where as North America and Middle East markets saw a decline of 90% by end of March.
 Later on, as demand for certain agricultural products fell due to lockdowns and closure of restaurants, farmers reported a glut in supply, such as potatoes in the Netherlands and milk in the U.S. state of Wisconsin.

-Online grocery shopping has grown substantially during the pandemic.
+Online grocery shopping grew substantially during the pandemic.
 Small-scale farmers have been embracing digital technologies as a way to directly sell produce, and community-supported agriculture and direct-sell delivery systems are on the rise during the coronavirus pandemic.

+Newly-homebound workers became interested in baking.
+In much of the world breadbaking became symbolic of resilience in response to the lockdowns.